-In the exceptional situation of recurrence of neuromuscular blockade post-operatively (see section 4.4) after an initial dose of 2 mg/kg or 4 mg/kg sugammadex, a repeat dose of 4 mg/kg sugammadex is recommended.
-Following a second dose of sugammadex, the patient should be closely monitored to ascertain sustained return of neuromuscular function
+In the exceptional situation of recurrence of neuromuscular blockade post-operatively (see Precautions and Warnings) after an initial dose of 2 mg/kg or 4 mg/kg sugammadex, a repeat dose of 4 mg/kg sugammadex is recommended.
+Following a second dose of sugammadex, the patient should be closely monitored to ascertain sustained return of neuromuscular function.